mozilla/pontoon/specs/0112-new-contributor-guidelines.md

 ## Translate view tooltip

-Before users submits their first suggestion to any team, a tooltip appears near the text editor, with the following content:
+Before users submit their first suggestion to a particular team, a tooltip appears near the text editor, with the following content:

 It looks like you haven't contributed to this locale yet.
 Be sure to:
 - review the <a href="https://mozilla-l10n.github.io/styleguides/locale-code/">style guide</a>